You searched for:

 , Achilles tendons (pl)

-The tendon that connects the heelbone to the calf muscles: "Bruce had both his left and right Achilles tendons inflamed from excessive training for the long distance foot races."
+The tendon that connects the heelbone to the calf muscles: Bruce's left and right Achilles tendons became inflamed from excessive training for the long distance foot races.

 This entry is located in the following units: